timjb/quantities/README.md

 ```bash
 $ idris --install quantities.ipkg
 ```
-To use it in your program, run idris with
+To use it in your program, run Idris with

 ```bash
 $ idris -p quantities yourprogram.idr